drrev/telehandler/docs/design.md

 ### Authorization

 In a production system, the simple authorization used by the initial prototype is severely lacking.
+One possible solution is to use OAuth with [certificate-bound access tokens][rfc8705].

 To make the service production ready, there are multiple approaches that could be used for authorization that have different tradeoffs:
   1. Implement full RBAC within the Telehandler service that passes a verb, [resource name][aip-122], and the UID to verify that the user has permission to perform the requested operation against the provided resource.